benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-pseudo-random]: I'm not going to distinguish the niceties of randomness and pseudo-randomness in this section.
 We are actually using pseudo-randomness seeded with (presumed) genuine randomness.
 It must be the case as it is impossible to come to consensus on genuine randomness.
 However, I will just call it "randomness" throughout.

-In this section we will look at the way that randomness is introduced into the beacon chain, some of the ways in which it is used, and finally some of the issues with the current scheme.
+In this section we will look at the way that randomness is introduced into the beacon chain, some ways in which it is used, and finally some issues with the current scheme.

 #### The RANDAO